learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 > There is a 95% probability that the mean voter age is between 41.6 and 43.9.

 **Interpretation 2 (correct):**
- >If we pulled 500 samples and constructed confidence intervals in the same manner, we expect that 95 of the intervals would contain the true mean of population age.
+ >If we pulled 100 samples and constructed confidence intervals in the same manner, we expect that 95 of the intervals would contain the true mean of population age.

 Why is interpretation 1 wrong?
 It assigns a probability to the true value.
 In Frequentist statistics, the true value is fixed and the data is random.
 Confidence intervals make a statement of probability about the confidence interval range that could contain the true value.

 ## Summary

 In this lab we saw an introduction to confidence intervals and how to construct them from random samples.
 We also saw how due to central limit theorem, the mean of sample means tend to be a normal distribution even if population is bimodal.
 We also saw how z value can be used to define the confidence interval based on confidence level required and the size of samples.
-We learnt how to correctly interpret a confidence interval.
+We learned how to correctly interpret a confidence interval.